 Welcome to “Ask a Self-Advocate!”

 This is the initial post in the “Ask a Self-Advocate” blog series.
-This series was written by “JOSO*,” MAC’s 2017-2018 Young Adult Leaders Fellow.
+This series was written by “JOSO*,” MAC’s 2017-2018 Young Adult Leaders Fellow, who is an autistic young man.
 The Young Adult Leaders Fellowship provides an opportunity for young adults aged 18-26 with intellectual disabilities and/or autism to learn the professional skills needed to advocate on behalf of other youth with disabilities.
 “Ask a Self-Advocate” was JOSO’s final project for the Fellowship and will include 13 posts published through the end of the year.

 *Name changed to protect privacy.